Edsel: 1960

-Sharing nearly its entire body with Ford, Edsel abandoned its trademark vertical grille in favor of a split grille (similar to the 1959 Pontiac); for the first time, a full-width front bumper was used.
+Sharing nearly its entire body with Ford, Edsel abandoned its trademark vertical grille in favor of a split grille, similar to the 1959 Pontiac.
+For the first time, a full-width front bumper was used.
 While sharing their tailfins with Ford, the rear fascia of Edsels were distinguished by four oblong vertical taillamps.
-Distinguished primarily by their grille and taillamps, the 1960 Edsels were also fitted with model-specific hoods, bumpers, and body-side trim.
+Distinguished primarily by their grille and taillamps, the 1960 Edsels were fitted with model-specific hoods, bumpers, and body-side trim.
 The four-door Ranger hardtop had no direct Ford equivalent, as it combined the roofline of the Fairlane with the doors of the Galaxie.
+The two-door hardtop shared its body with the Ford Galaxie Starliner, minus the star emblems on the "C" pillar.

 In a design advance, the muffler was relocated from below the passenger compartment to the rear of the car, intended for better muffler protection and less heat and noise intrusion to the passenger compartment.

-1960 Edsels were produced between October 15 and November 19, 1959.
-In total, 2,846 vehicles were produced at Louisville Assembly (except for pilot prototypes).
+The 1960 Edsels were produced between October 15 and November 19, 1959.
+In total, 2,846 vehicles were produced at the Louisville Assembly, except for the pilot prototypes.